-Property, infrastructure, plant and equipment is the largest component of Council's worth and represents the value of all the land, buildings, roads, vehicles, equipment, etc which has been built up by Council over many years.
-The \$62.2 million increase in this balance is attributable to the net result of the capital works program (\$30.04 million of new assets), less depreciation of assets (\$21 million) and plus the revaluation of Council assets which occurs by the end of the financial year (\$50.339 million).
+Property, infrastructure, plant and equipment is the largest component of Council's worth and represents the value of all the land, buildings, roads, vehicles, equipment, etc. which has been built up by Council over many years.
+The \$62.2 million increase in this balance is attributable to the net result of the capital works program (\$33.04 million of new assets), less depreciation of assets (\$21 million) and plus the revaluation of Council assets which occurs by the end of the financial year (\$50.339 million).

-13.1.2 Current Liabilities (\$0.5 million increase) and Non-Current Liabilities (\$7.6 million decrease)
+13.1.2 Current Liabilities (\$0.5 million increase) and Non-Current Liabilities (\$1.1 million decrease)

 Trade and other payables are those to whom Council owes money as at 30 June.
-These liabilities are budgeted to reduce marginally on 2016-17 levels.
+These liabilities are budgeted to remain at 2016-17 levels.

 Provisions include accrued long service leave, annual leave and rostered days off owing to employees.
-These employee entitlements are only expected to increase marginally due to more active management of entitlements despite factoring in an increase for Collective Agreement outcomes.
+These employee entitlements are expected to remain at 2016-17 levels due to more active management of entitlements despite factoring in an increase for Collective Agreement outcomes.

 Interest-bearing loans and borrowings are borrowings of Council.
-Council is budgeting to repay loan principal of \$7.6 million over the year.
+Council is budgeting to repay loan principal of \$1.1 million over the year.

-13.1.3 Working Capital (\$3.6 million decrease)
+13.1.3 Working Capital (\$6.43 million decrease)